GStreamer/gstreamer/Basic+tutorial+3+Dynamic+pipelines.markdown

   - The various states in which an element can be.

-# Introduction
+## Introduction

 As you are about to see, the pipeline in this tutorial is not completely built before it is set to the playing state.
 This is OK.
-If we did not take further action, data would reach the end of the pipeline and just get discarded.
+If we did not take further action, data would reach the end of the pipeline and the pipeline would produce an error message and stop.
 But we are going to take further action...

 In this example we are opening a file which is multiplexed (or *muxed)*, this is, audio and video are stored together inside a *container* file.
 The elements responsible for opening such containers are called *demuxers*, and some examples of container formats are Matroska (MKV), Quick Time (QT, MOV), Ogg, or Advanced Systems Format (ASF, WMV, WMA).

 If a container embeds multiple streams (one video and two audio tracks,